Communications Security Establishment: Facilities

-CSE occupies several buildings in Ottawa, including the Edward Drake Building and the neighbouring Sir Leonard Tilley Building.
+CSE occupies two buildings in Ottawa, the Edward Drake Building and the Cyber Centre's office at 1625 Vanier Parkway.
+Formerly occupying the Sir Leonard Tilley Building.

-CSE moved to the Tilley Building in June 1961.
-On 26 February 2015, CSE officially inaugurated the Edward Drake Building, named for Lt.
-Colonel Edward Drake, a pioneer of the Canadian signals intelligence.

-With the rapid expansion in the number of CSE personnel since the 9/11 attack in the US, the CSE has built new facilities.
+With the rapid expansion in the number of CSE personnel since the 9/11 attack in the US, CSE has built new facilities.
 A new CA$1.2 billion facility, encompassing 72,000 sqm, has been built in the eastern part of Ottawa, immediately west of the headquarters building for the Canadian Security Intelligence Service.
 Construction began in early 2011 and was completed in 2015.

+On 26 February 2015, CSE officially inaugurated their headquarters at the new Edward Drake Building, named for Lt.
+Colonel Edward Drake, a pioneer of the Canadian signals intelligence.

+With the launch of the Canadian Centre for Cyber Security in 2018, CSE found it necessary to expand into a second location.

+Employees are equipped with laptops and smart phones, and work most often at an unclassified level.
+1625 Vanier Parkway is also the home of the Learning Hub, which runs cyber security and communications security training for Government of Canada employees.CSE formerly occupied the Tilley Building, located at 719 Heron Road starting in June 1961, before moving to the Edward Drake Building.

+It was designed by architect Jean-Serge Le Fort.
+The floor space covers 23,832 square metres and the land area covers 4.527 hectares.

+This building was named in honour of Samuel Leonard Tilley, federal Finance Minister in 1873–1878.